Optimization Principle

 Standard biology explains each of these individually through inclusive fitness, life history theory, and bet-hedging.
 What it doesn't predict is the pattern across ALL of them: each innovation extends the optimization horizon further AND emerges faster than the last.
 The framework claims this acceleration is the signal.

 Each new layer extends how far ahead the system can optimize, and each layer is faster than the one below it.
+DNA optimizes on generational timescales.
+Intelligence extends that to a lifetime.
+Culture extends it across generations.
+Technology extends it across millennia.
+AI could extend it indefinitely.
+Same recursive pattern at every scale.

 LayerOptimization HorizonShort-term Cost